Veteran Caregiver: Taking Care of Your Veteran and Yourself

 - Less marital satisfaction.

 - Feeling like you are going to fall apart and break down.

 Couples counseling can help with these issues and help couples adjust.

-Children are also affected in numerous ways by a parent’s PTSD or substance abuse disorder.
+Children are also affected in numerous ways by a parent’s PTSD or substance use disorder.
 With PTSD, a parent may disconnect and try to avoid activities or experiences that can remind them of a traumatic event.
 A parent with PTSD may avoid things like family outings, which can lead a child to feel that their parent is emotionally absent and perhaps doesn’t even care about them.

 In addition, a child may experience fear and confusion if their parent displays strong emotions when having a flashback or reliving a traumatic event.
 Children whose parents have PTSD often experience emotional and behavioral problems.9

 Parents who use drugs and alcohol are often unable to provide routine schedules and consistent discipline to their children.
 In addition, the emotional toll of seeing a parent using drugs and alcohol can be upsetting to children and lead to emotional issues.
-Family therapy can be a valuable tool to help children understand what is going on with a parent and help them learn to cope.10 (paragraphs 1,2,3)
+Family therapy can be a valuable tool to help children understand what is going on with a parent and help them learn to cope.10

 Remember, no matter how great the needs of your loved one, yourself, and your family, the VA offers treatment.
-Numerous VA rehab programs and community care providers can help you and your family make the journey through this challenging time.
+Numerous VA treatment programs and community care providers can help you and your family make the journey through this challenging time.

 If you’d like to speak with someone about substance use treatment for Veterans at a community care provider, call now.
 Admissions navigators at Sunrise House Treatment Center are available 24/7 to answer your questions and help you start treatment.
 Quickly to check your coverage.